michelezamuner/jgroph/docs/journal/adapters/web.md

 To work locally, it's just easier to use the Maven Jetty Plugin, so I installed it.
 With that in place, you can start Jetty server locally with just `mvn jetty:run`: this will also monitor your project's file and rebuild the application each time a file change is detected, allowing you not to have to repeatedly restart the server.
 This feature, however, is only limited to the Web files, meaning the files under `webapp`.
-Having the web app being automatically redeployed at every file change is a bit trickier.
+Having the web application being automatically redeployed at every file change is a bit trickier.
 First, we have to enable the file scan, setting the `scanIntervalSeconds` configuration property of the Jetty Maven plugin at a certain number of seconds (for example, `1`), and restart the Jetty server to load the new configuration.
 From now on, each time we rebuild the java files, for example with `mvn:compile`, the Jetty plugin will automatically detect the code changes and restart the server.

 ## Configuring servlets